ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 In heroku app,this project suppose to run in Stack 22 and with the new version of Python 3.11 , I made some changes accordingly.
 On delpyment to Heroku, I found that most of the dependences on the requirements.txt are old versions and of course the  the deployment fails,  i was doing trial  and errors, this made me to spend some time on this project.
 Even at time, i removed all the versions on the requirements.txt Then another issues was that  file was so large and then the deploment fails of course.

 ### Fixed Bug
-So this was later fixed by using this command [heroku login -i] (https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli)to set the Heroku app to accept the project on Stack 20
+So this was later fixed by using this command [heroku login  -i] (<https://stackoverflow.com/questions/63363085/ip-address-mismatch-on-signing-into-heroku-cli>)
+ Then:
+heroku stack:set heroku-20 -a <app name>
+Replace <app name> with your app name for Heroku.
+This will set the Heroku app to accept the project on Stack 20

 ## Deployment
 The project is coded and hosted on GitHub and deployed with [Heroku](https://www.heroku.com/).